 The effect of an object's position relative to the focal point of a mirror equation on the picture (concave)

-Because reflected rays are parallel and never intersect, no image formula is generated.
+Because the rays due to the reflection of light are parallel and never intersect, no image formula is generated.

 The picture distance approaches infinity as S approaches F, and the image formula can be actual or virtual, upright or inverted, depending on whether S approaches F from the left or right side.

-The resulting image will be true/real image, Reversed (vertically) and enlarged (larger).
+The resulting image will be a true/real image, Reversed (vertically) and enlarged (larger).

 The resulting image will be a real image inverted (vertically), the same size.

-At the centre of the curvature, an image is generated.
+At the center of the curvature, an image is generated.

-The resulting image will be Real image, Reversed (vertically), Reduced (smaller).
+The resulting image will be a Real image, Reversed (vertically), Reduced (smaller).

 As the object's distance grows, the picture approaches the focal point asymptotically.